swiftly-solution/documentation/docgen/output/events/gameevents/onrepostxboxachievements.md

 ---

 # OnRepostXboxAchievements
-This event is triggered when repost_xbox_achievements is triggered
+This event is triggered when repost_xbox_achievements is triggered.
 ::: tabs
 @tab Lua
 ```lua